apollographql/apollo-kotlin/docs/source/essentials/plugin-configuration.md

    * This SourceDirectorySet includes .graphql and .gql files by default.
    *
    * By default, it will use [Service.sourceFolder] to populate the SourceDirectorySet.
-   * You can override it from [ApolloExtension.onCompilationUnits] for more advanced use cases */ val graphqlSourceDirectorySet: SourceDirectorySet
+   * You can override it from [ApolloExtension.onCompilationUnit] for more advanced use cases */ val graphqlSourceDirectorySet: SourceDirectorySet